 How To Leverage LinkedIn Name Pronunciation for Sales Prospecting

-Have you ever seen people’s names on LinkedIn® but are not sure what would be the correct pronunciation?
+Have you ever seen people’s names on LinkedIn® but are not sure what would be the correct name pronunciation?
+Introducing LinkedIn Name Pronunciation.
 I know it has happened to me.
-This is especially important if you are going to have a call or a virtual meeting while sales prospecting — you’d want to get their names right.
+This is especially important if you are going to have a call or a virtual meeting while prospecting — you’d want to get their names right.
 And that’s one of the reasons I love the new LinkedIn name pronunciation feature.

 But, do you want to know the real reason I am excited about this new feature?
 You and your sales team can use the 10-second audio recording to provide a custom sales prospecting message to the people who visit your profiles.